A strong product development process requires planning and smart product strategy. Follow these 7 steps to create a successful project plan.

 Like any other tool, if a project plan is used incorrectly, it can lead to disastrous results.

 But when we understand its strengths and weaknesses, and how it should be used, the project plan becomes an invaluable component of your product development process.
-It helps teams deliver the next great thing with high quality and superb value—and (maybe most importantly) do so in a predictable manner.
+It helps teams deliver the next great product with high quality and superb value—and (maybe most importantly) do so in a predictable manner.